All officers hear those familiar words, and they’re likely repeated many, many times each and every day all across this great land of ours.

 Lately, though, the famous words have been adopted by the likes of soccer moms, college students, sovereign citizens, kids, grocers, butchers, bakers, and candlestick makers.

-But no matter from whose lips they cross, the message is the same, and it’s shouted and screamed and yelled into the faces of law enforcement officers.
-It is …
+But no matter from whose lips it crosses, the message is the same, and it’s shouted and screamed and yelled into the faces of law enforcement officers.
+Of course, the phrase is often followed by a series of threats, such as …

 “I. Know.
 My.
 Rights, you fat dumbass son of a whore doughnut-eating pig!
-I’m gonna have your job.
-You gotta let me go ’cause you didn’t read me my rights!
+No offence to pigs, mind you.
+You work for me.
+I pay your salary.
+I’m gonna have your job and I’m gonna sue you and your mama and I’m gonna take your houses and cars and your pension and your mother’s Social Security checks.
+You gotta let me go.
+This arrest is illegal ’cause you didn’t read me my rights!
 Now take off these cuffs … NOW … afore I open a can of whupass on you like you ain’t never seen!!!!”

 Well, Mr. Canary-Chest TinyPants, your legal analysis is incorrect, and your threats of violence against well-armed and well-trained officers do very little to intimidate them.
 Especially when you’ve shown the world the physical attributes you have to back up those strong promises of ass-whuppins.